 It’s in your own interests to ensure that you sign a written contract (known as a “licence agreement”) from the park.
 In fact, we would not advise going ahead with buying a holiday home unless you have been provided with a written agreement – and have read, understood and are happy with its terms.
 It is important that you review and are satisfied with the terms offered to you at the park of your choice.

 What should I look for in the agreement?

 Check especially how long the agreement runs for as this will lay down how many years you can keep your holiday home on the park.
-Ten years should be the minimum for a caravan holiday home, but the term may be longer – especially if you are buying a lodge.
 Also check the agreement for any park rules which might apply to you.
 For example, if you wish to sub-let, is this allowed?
 Are pets permitted on the park, and will this affect you?
-Will you have free use of park facilities such as a swimming pool?
+Will you have free use of park facilities such as a golf course?